dallenmidd/IxPopDyMod/README.md

 output2 <- output2 %>% mutate(temp = 'warm')
 ```

-Finally I compare the outputs for a commonly measured aspect of tick
+Finally, we compare the outputs for a commonly measured aspect of tick
 populations, the number of questing nymphs.

 ``` r